Stillwell-C/blog-frontend/README.md

 Specific routes such as the "My Page" dashboard require a valid JWT access token to access.
 JWT verification is done using the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package.
 Routes requiring JWT are protected on the front end to ensure that a user is logged in or has the necessary roles to view a page (e.g. a logged in account with the role user will not be able to visit the admin dashboard by using the admin dashboard URL).

-[RTK Query](https://redux-toolkit.js.org/rtk-query/overview) is used to make server requests and cache/invalidate data.
+[RTK Query](https://redux-toolkit.js.org/rtk-query/overview) and Redux Toolkit are used to make server requests and cache/invalidate data on the front end.

 The [cors](https://www.npmjs.com/package/cors) package is used to only allow requests from specific origins.
 In this case, I am only allowing requests originating from the frontend.